lerrytang/GymOthelloEnv/README.md

 | <b>Maximin (depth=3)</b> | 78 / 3 / 19 | 66 / 4 / 30 | 66 / 4 / 30       | 63 / 2 / 35       | 46 / 1 / 53       |

 Things worth noticing from the results:
-1. From the diagonal entries, when the two sides are equally strong the second player (white) has an advantage in Othello.
+1. From the diagonal entries, it seems that when the two sides are equally strong white has an advantage in Othello.
 2. **Maximin (depth==1)** is equivalent to **Greedy**, they thus have the same scores.
 3. The deeper one searches in **Maximin**, the better the performance.
 However, more computation is required too.
 This can be improved by [pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) (not included in this repo).